-- Cause and effect are not closely related in time and space. – What this means is that there is separation between actions and the results of those actions that makes it difficult to judge whether the actions are you took were successful.
+- Cause and effect are not closely related in time and space. – What this means is that there is a separation between actions and the results of those actions that make it difficult to judge whether the actions are you took were successful.
 It also leads to attribution error where we connect the results to the wrong actions or causes.

 The purpose of bringing in an outside coach is to help with seeing the whole system, to support change, and to introduce known patterns for successful adoption.
 Good Agile coaches will teach systems thinking and help the organization to see the system at work.

 Experience and the ability to lead change is the reason most clients hire Agile Coaches.
 You need help to get you there and a good coach will teach you how to run small experiments and learn from them.

 I don’t think coaching should be followed blindly.
-You are not a mind controlled zombie who cannot think for yourself and needs constant input from a coach to know what to do.
+You are not a mind-controlled zombie who cannot think for yourself and needs constant input from a coach to know what to do.

-If ‘trying the veal’ represents doing something different or running an experiment, then by all means try the veal.
+If ‘trying the veal’ represents doing something different or running an experiment, then, by all means, try the veal.
 If you aren’t interested in moving outside your comfort zone, well then I recommend that you save your coaching dollars.
 And order the vegan burger.